nikcleju/ESDM_Course/Projects/P5_GarageDoorControl.md

 # Short description

-1. Create and test Simulink model with a state machine implementing the logic behind an garage door control module (only the motor control, not the full input buttons logic).
+1. Create and test Simulink model with a state machine implementing the logic behind a garage door control module (only the motor control, not the full input buttons logic).

 2. Write a small report on the project:
    a. briefly describe the overall design you chose (states, transitions etc).